[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 “Help, I Hate My Metamour!”
 When a Metamour Relationship Goes Wrong [Polyamory Conversation Cards #5]

-“Help, I hate my metamour!”
-This subject crops up in the polyamory groups and forums I frequent multiple times a week, so I thought it was time I wrote about it.
+“Help, I hate my metamour!”.
+This subject crops up in polyamory spaces all the time, so I thought it was time I wrote about it.
+Metamour relationships can be complicated, but they don’t need to be acrimonious.

 Throughout the 15 years I’ve been polyamorous, I’ve had a mixed bag when it comes to metamours.
 In recent years, I’ve mostly been very lucky.
-My partners are smart and discerning humans with excellent taste and judgement, so the people they date tend to be pretty damn cool.
+My partners are smart and discerning humans with excellent taste and judgement.
+This means the people they date tend to be pretty damn cool.

-In the past, though, I’ve had metamour I disliked, metamours who disliked me, metamours who (accidentally or intentionally) triggered some of my deepest insecurities and traumas, and even a couple of abusive or excessively controlling metamours.
+In the past, though, I’ve had metamour I disliked and metamours who disliked me.
+I’ve had metamours who (accidentally or intentionally) triggered some of my deepest insecurities and traumas.
+I’ve even had a couple of abusive or excessively controlling metamours.

 One of the hardest things for many people to come to terms with, when they start being polyamorous, is the fact that they cannot control who their partner chooses to date, have sex with, fall in love with, or invite into their inner circle.